thoughtbot/superglue/README.md

 ```

 # Navigation and Forms
 Breezy intercepts all clicks on `<a>` and all submits on `<form>` elements enabled with `data-bz-remote`.
 Breezy will `preventDefault` then make the same request using XMLHttpRequest with a content type of `.js`.
-If there's an existing request, Breezy will cancel it unless the `data-bz-async` option is used.
+If there's an existing request, Breezy will cancel it unless the `data-bz-remote-async` option is used.

 Once the response loads, a `breezy:load` event will be fired with the JS object that you created with BreezyTemplates.
 If you used the installation generator, the event will be set for you in the `<head>` element of your layout: